INTRODUCTION

 net.ipv6.conf.lo.disable_ipv6 = 1

-The changes will take effect after the next reboot.
-If you want the changes to take effect immideately, execute the following command:
+These changes will take effect after the next reboot.
+If you'd like them to apply immediately, use the command:

 sudo sysctl -p